Sara-abdullah/Starbucks-Capstone-Challenge/README.md

 - profile.json - demographic data for each customer
 - transcript.json - records for transactions, offers received, offers viewed, and offers completed

-# Installation
-To be able to run and view this project.
-It's recommended to have the latest versions of the followings:

-- Python 3
-- Jupyter Notebook
-- Pandas
-- Matplotlib
-- sklearn
-- Seaborn
-- NumPy
-- datetime

 # Problem Statement
 The problem statements I am trying to answer are here are: